huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 The following configuration parameters are available that you can use to lay out your filters:

 ### `allow`
-What database, collections, or documents to replicate.
-This is the entrypoint of the filter configuration file.
-The following parameters are available under `allow`:
+What database, collections, or documents to replicate. `allow` marks the entry point of the filter configuration file.
+You can specify the following parameters under `allow`:

 <dl class="dl-indent">